Doctor of Business Administration (DBA) Programs and Degrees (PhD)

 An Applied Doctorate

 For this reason, DBA programs are sometimes called ‘applied doctorates’ and many schools offer specific concentrations along with the degree.
-This might enable a student to develop a broader grasp of business administration concepts AND more narrow expertise in an area such as (but not limited to) management, marketing, homeland security, or non-profit leadership.
+Also, this might enable a student to develop a broader grasp of business administration concepts AND more narrow expertise in an area such as (but not limited to) management, marketing, homeland security, or non-profit leadership.

-DBA vs PhD in Business Administration
+DBA vs PhD in Business Administration : Differences

-How does a DBA degree differ from a PhD in Business Administration?
 While it is true that both are terminal degrees with a focus in business, a DBA degree and PhD in Business Administration are quite different.

 - A PhD in Business Administration is a research-oriented doctoral degree.
 With less of an ‘applied’ nature, it may appeal to those who want to contribute to academia through an input of new concepts, information and business knowledge